zilishen/documentation/content/nginx-one/getting-started.md

 Once you've enabled NGINX One, the first thing to do is to add the NGINX instances you want to monitor.

 1. **Add your NGINX instances with the web interface**.
 If this is your first time accessing the NGINX console, select **Add Instance** on the welcome screen.
 If you've added instances before and now you want to add more, select **Instances** on the console's left menu, then select **Add Instance**.
 2. **Generate a data plane key**.
 A data plane key is a security token that ensures only trusted NGINX instances can register and communicate with NGINX One.

-To generate a data plane key, select **Generate Data Plane Key**.
+   To generate a data plane key:

+   In the **Add Instance** pane, select **Generate Data Plane Key**.

+   *–or–*

    Alternatively, if you've already created a data plane key that you want to reuse, select **Use existing key**, then paste the key's value in the **Data Plane Key** box.